Preparing for the transition from IBOR to risk free rates.

 As the scenarios for winding down LIBOR become clearer over time, it appears that the different transition paths that may exist for different IBOR products tend to converge towards very similar solutions, in the case of alternative reference rates.
 This is the result of a tight coordination of the IBOR transition at international level across the whole banking industry.

-A frequent example of such de-synchronisation is where a customer has two related products: a variable interest loan and the corresponding hedging instrument.
+A frequent example of such de-synchronization is where a customer has two related products: a variable interest loan and the corresponding hedging instrument.
 In case the loan does not transition to a RFR in exactly the same way than the hedge (often governed by the ISDA Definitions), there arose the risk of a mismatch between the loan and its hedge.
 But due to the similarity of the RFR solutions across products, this risk has largely diminished.
 However, your usual SG contact can help you assess and mitigate the risk by reviewing the loan and the hedging instrument and verifying what adjustments need to be made.
 A possible solution would be to renegotiate the loan and the hedging instrument at the same time.

-Links to central bank working groups
+Links to central bank working groups and RFR administrators

 - New York Federal Reserve (USD) : Alternative Reference Rates Committee (ARRC)